How To Make Kombucha

 A few important notes before we get started;

 Metals should never be used with Kombucha and therefore you should always ensure that you remove all jewellery before you start especially rings but you may also want to consider removing necklaces if they dangle and may come into contact with your Scoby (metals only need to be kept away from the scoby and the finished drink.
 You do not need to worry about metal kettles etc.).
 We personally use plastic utensils (saves accidents) however metal spoons can be used to stir the tea BEFORE you add your Scoby.
 Once the scoby has been added, DO NOT USE METAL.
-Another thing you may want to consider if you have a metal sink is using a plastic bowl in the sink if you are working over the sink as the Kombucha Scoby can be VERY slippery!!!
+Another thing you may want to consider if you have a metal sink is using a plastic bowl in the sink if you are working over the sink as the Kombucha Scoby can be VERY slippery!!! also never pour boiling water into anything made of glass.

 Second, if you are diabetic you must NOT drink Kombucha without seeking the opinion of your doctor, and if you are on any heavy medication, it might be best to check out whether Kombucha is suitable to mix.